-- Employer and employee can mutually agree to conclude a function-based contract.
+- 1. Employer and employee can mutually agree to conclude a function-based contract.
 A function-based contract lays down results oriented agreements established in relation to the scope of employment as defined by the employer.
-The employee bears his own responsibility for implementing holidays and working and resting hours in practice. - 2.
-The function-based contract can only be concluded with employees in or above scale 14 and with employees in the Research Job Family. - 3.
+Employees bear their own responsibility for implementing holidays and working and resting hours in practice. - 2.
+The function-based contract can only be concluded with employees in or above scale 14. - 3.
 When working on a function-based contract, the statutory annual vacation hours must be actually taken up per calendar year, and the non-statutory vacation hours will be considered taken up at the end of the calendar year. - 4.
-The statutory annual vacations hours cannot be transferred to the following calendar year.
-Unless the employee due to illness and incapacity for work was not reasonably able to take up these vacation hours, these statutory annual vacation hours will be considered taken up within the first six months of the following calendar year. - 5.
-Time-based employment conditions, including AVOM, may be rendered inoperative.
-For researchers in training, it will remain possible to use a part of the non-statutory annual vacations hours for an AVOM purpose.

-In case of unforeseen circumstances the employer and employee shall consult about the 6. continuation or otherwise of the function based contract.
+Time-based employment conditions, including AVOM, may be rendered inoperative. - 5.
+In case of unforeseen circumstances the employer and employee shall consult about the continuation or otherwise of the function based contract.
 In case of the function based contract being continued the results oriented agreements will if necessary be reviewed or new agreements will be made.